Adiantum capillus-veneris, Southern maidenhair fern,

 Adiantum, adianton, αδιαντον, "unwettable", maiden's hair plant.
 The leaflets shed water, if plunged into water the fronds remain dry.

-capillus-veneris, capillus, "the hair"; veneris, generative of venus, Venus goddess of love.
+capillus-veneris, capillus, "the hair"; veneris, generative of venus, Venus goddess of love, Applied by the Romans to Greek Aphrodite, Egyptian Hathor, etc.

 • The standard author abbreviation L. is used to indicate Carl Linnaeus (1707 – 1778), a Swedish botanist, physician, and zoologist, the father of modern taxonomy.